hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter2.md

 And the time constant is: $\tau = \frac{L}{R}$.

-The voltage of the armarture winding is:
+The voltage of the armature winding is:

 $$
 v_a = R_a i_a + L_a \frac{di_a}{dt} + e